Logan142414/HWH_App/README.md

 ## Results & Business Recommendations

 * Identified key features impacting Preview Period and Graduation success
-* Delivered a tool to guide admissions and resource allocation
+* Delivered a tool to guide admissions decisions
 * Provided insights for improving data collection and tracking early signals of success
 * Future recommendations include integrating early mood data and enabling CSV batch input for applicants in the Streamlit app